Computable analysis on the space of marked groups: Subgroups of finitely presented groups with solvable word problem

-The following theorem is a joint application of the Higman-Clapham-Valiev Theorem and of Markov's Lemma: \begin{thm} Suppose that a $\Lambda_{WP}$-computable sequence $(G_{n})_{n\in\mathbb{N}}$ of $k$-marked groups effectively converges to a $k$-marked group $H$, and suppose that $H\notin\{G_{n},n\in\mathbb{N}\}$.
+Suppose that $P$ is not $\Lambda_{WP}$-Banach-Mazur semi-decidable.
+There must exist a $\Lambda_{WP}$-computable sequence of marked groups $((G_{n},S_{n}))_{n\in\mathbb{N}}$ such that $\{n\in\mathbb{N},P((G_{n},S_{n}))\}$ is not a c.e. subset of $\mathbb{N}$.
+Embedding the restricted direct product of the $(G_{n},S_{n})$ in a finitely generated group with solvable word problem (see for instance \cite{Darbinyan2015}) then in a finitely presented group with solvable word problem via Higman's embedding theorem yields the desired finitely presented group. \end{proof} The following theorem is a direct consequence of a joint application of the the above result with Markov's Lemma: \begin{thm} Suppose that a $\Lambda_{WP}$-computable sequence $(G_{n})_{n\in\mathbb{N}}$ of $k$-marked groups effectively converges to a $k$-marked group $H$, and suppose that $H\notin\{G_{n},n\in\mathbb{N}\}$.
 Then there exists a finitely presented group $\Gamma$, with solvable word problem, in which no algorithm can, given a tuple of elements of $\Gamma$ that defines a marked group of \textup{$\{G_{n},n\in\mathbb{N}\}\cup\{H\}$}, stop if and only if this tuple defines $H$. \end{thm}